servirtium/README/README.md

 block may be reformatted depending on the settings of the recorder.
 If binary, then there is a Base64 sequence instead (admittedly not so pretty on the eye).

-# The Contract That Is Tested During Playback
+# Recording vs Playback

+## Playback can fail

-Playback itself should fail if the headers or body sent by the client to the HTTPServer (through the Servirtium library) are not the same versus the recording.
-It is possible that masking/redacting and general manipulations may have happened deliberately during the recording so that to get rid of transient aspects that are not helpful in playback situations.
+Playback itself should fail if the headers or body sent by the client to the real service (through the Servirtium library) are **not** the same versus the recording.
+It is possible that masking/redacting and general manipulations should happen deliberately during the recording to get rid of transient aspects that are not helpful in playback situations.
+The test failing in this situation is deliberate - you're using this to guard against potential incompatibilities.

-For example any Dates in headers of the body that go from the client to the HTTP Server could be swapped for some date in the future like "2099-01-01" or a date in the past "1970-01-01".
-That's up to the person who's designing the tests that do he recording and confirming that the same tests in playback mode do the same thing.
-If, after that work, the request headers or body are different in playback mode, the library should cause the playback to fail.
-That failure being deliberate should be explicit somehow in the log of the unit test framework.
-This is easier said that done as it could be that the playback technology is on a different thread to the test executor.
+For example any dates in headers of the body that go from the client to the HTTP Server could be swapped for some date in the future like "2099-01-01" or a date in the past "1970-01-01".

+The person who's designing the tests that recording or playback would work on the redactions/masking towards an "always passing" outcome, with no differences in the markdown regardless of the number of time the same test is re-recorded.

+Note: How a difference in request-header or request-body expectation is logged in the test output needs to be part of the deliberate design of the tests themselves.
+This is easier said than done, and you can't catch assertion failures over HTTP.

-# Implementations
+# Language Implementations

 1. Java - [Servirtium-Java](https://github.com/servirtium/servirtium-java) (in this org) - ready to use
 2. Python - [Servirtium-Python](https://github.com/servirtium/servirtium-python) Being developed story by story as part of demo [demo-python-climate-data-tck](https://github.com/servirtium/demo-python-climate-data-tck) and will later be extracted to the library/repo